TheBestTvarynka/tbt/content/posts/sspi-introduction/index.md

 1. Client.
 2. Server.

 Both of them should use the same security package to successfully authenticate.
 As the client, I took [the NTLM security package](https://learn.microsoft.com/en-us/windows/win32/secauthn/microsoft-ntlm) from [the Microsoft-provided SSP](https://learn.microsoft.com/en-us/windows/win32/secauthn/ssp-packages-provided-by-microsoft).
 To keep my code example clearer, as the server, I took this [sspi implementation in Rust](https://crates.io/crates/sspi).
 All my code is written in Rust.
 To call Windows API functions I use crates with bindings like [winapi](https://crates.io/crates/winapi), [windows-sys](https://crates.io/crates/windows-sys).
+You should focus only on the client code and not on the server code.

 Why NTLM?
 Because it's simple.
 It's a good protocol to use as an example (but bad for the real world [[1]](https://www.calcomsoftware.com/ntlm-security-weaknesses/#relay) [[2]](https://www.securew2.com/blog/why-ntlm-authentication-is-vulnerable).
 If you can avoid it then avoid it :wolf:).